 - Students must wear shirts that have a strap that is at least 3 fingers wide, cover the midriff and be opaque (not sheer.)

-- Shorts should be longer than the tip of a student's fingers when standing with arms at rest.
+- Shorts and skirts should be longer than the tip of a student's fingers when standing with arms at rest.

 - Clothing should be in good repair (no torn jeans/shirts).

 - Students may not wear makeup (except with prior permission for school activities.)

 - Hats may be worn outside.

 Your child will remain in the health office and you will receive a phone call if it is necessary to ask you to bring appropriate shoes/clothes to school.